 Professor Tribe and I make some overlapping arguments, even without coordination or planning, because the House and Senate bills so evidently violate core principles of First Amendment doctrine–overbreadth, vagueness, prior restraint and others.

 Civil liberties organizations describe the bills as encouraging “American censorship,” a weighty charge.
-But the legal analysis by Professor Tribe and I support that conclusion.
+But the legal analysis by Professor Tribe and by me support that conclusion.
 At least, according to the American Supreme Court’s established First Amendment jurisprudence.

 Congress does not need to pass bills sure to be struck down after years of litigation, uncertainty, and millions of taxpayer dollars wasted in fruitless litigation.
 Congress need not send a message to the Internet that it seeks to censor the web.